 When it comes to applicants, we look at more than test scores and grades.
 While those numbers are important, we also care about your career aspirations and goals.
-We’ve designed this program to have two pathways to admission.
+We’ve designed this program to have three pathways to admission; an associate degree or bachelor's degree from an affiliated university, or a degree with completed prerequisite programs from another institution.
 Discover what comes next on your path to becoming an MRI technologist.

 Students seeking an associate of applied science degree at Rochester Community and Technical College (RCTC) are eligible to apply to Mayo Clinic School of Health Sciences MRI Program.
 Students who pursue this pathway must complete 28 credits at RCTC prior to starting the MRI Program at Mayo Clinic.